Poxxy/TwitchListener/README.md

 6. In the terminal type `python TwitchListener.py`
 7. You're done!

+# FAQ

+> Can I use this with SQL Server/Ingres/Oracle/etc?

+This program uses PostgreSQL.
+If you wish to use a different database you'll likely need pyodbc instead of psycopg2.
+The the way it works is very similar and you can find in this repository the original TwitchListener.py which used pyodbc + SQL Server.

 # To Do

 1. ~~Collect twitch content and insert into database~~